DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S2/Guy Fawkes Pumpkin 2022/README.md

 ![](https://raw.githubusercontent.com/DJDevon3/My_Circuit_Python_Projects/main/Boards/espressif/Adafruit%20Feather%20ESP32-S2/Guy%20Fawkes%20Pumpkin%202022/pictures/vlcsnap-2022-11-11-19h43m49s925.png)

-All noods share a common GND.
+All noods share a common GND (right side of image).
 Most feathers only provide 1 GND pin so you'll need a protoboard or perfboard to solder all the GND's together or you could splice the wires into each other and then plug it into the GND pin.
-The other ends of the noods are going to GPIO SCK, MISO, and MOSI but any pins will work.
+The other ends of the noods (left side of image) are going to GPIO SCK, MISO, and MOSI but any pins will work.

 ![](https://raw.githubusercontent.com/DJDevon3/My_Circuit_Python_Projects/main/Boards/espressif/Adafruit%20Feather%20ESP32-S2/Guy%20Fawkes%20Pumpkin%202022/pictures/vlcsnap-2022-11-11-19h45m21s119.png)